Skip to content

 // main program

-// receives the port to listen for client requests
+// receives the port of listening to customer requests

 // creates a thread to read client requests